toshikisaito1005/phangs_alma_visual_qa/README.md

 ## execfile("visual_qaplots.py")
 Create visual_qa/ directory, which contains some useful diagnostic plots (png files and merged pdf files) by plotms and weblog.
 It takes ~10 minutes per \*.ms.
+Skip the plotms part (e.g., for uid___A002_Xc53e4e_X2579.ms), if there is a sub-directory, uid___A002_Xc53e4e_X2579/ under visual_qa/ directory.
+Skip the png2pdf part if there are all (i.e., five) pdf files under visual_qa/ directory.